atan009/vimrc/README.md

 `.vimrc` :no_mouth::question:
 -----------------------------
-After reading vimtutor, the first thing the users should do is to edit their `.vimrc` file. `.vimrc` is a file that allows the user to configure personal settings in vim.
-Although vim comes with many shortcuts, there are some features that users can only unlock with configuring their `.vimrc` file.
+`.vimrc` is a file that allows you to configure personal settings in vim.
+Although vim comes with many shortcuts, there are some features that you can only unlock with configuring their `.vimrc` file.
 For instance, to make vim show line numbers, the user needs to add `set number` in the `.vimrc` file.

 The `.vimrc` in this pre-configured vim package contains a lot of configuration that are commonly used.
 Some of the configurations are commented out.
-If after looking at the `.vimrc` file and the user decides to use some of the configurations that was not included, just take out the comments.
+If after looking at the `.vimrc` file and you decides to use some of the configurations that was not included, just take out the comments.

 Remember, it is always good to understand what each line of the configuration does before leaving it in the `.vimrc` file.